-LACE training consists of 20 sessions, each lasting 30 minutes and including multiple exercises covering five areas (listed below).
+LACE training consists of 11 scored sessions, each lasting 20 minutes and including multiple exercises covering four areas (listed below).
+After you complete the initial 11 sessions, you are free to continue to use LACE for as long as you’d like!
 The program is interactive, so it responds to your performance.
 When you do well, it ratchets up the challenge so you can hone your listening skills even further.
 When you’re struggling, it eases up so you can experience victories and make solid and sustainable progress.
-There are five types of exercises:
+There are four types of exercises:

 Speech in Noise – In these exercises, you are tasked with listening to a person speak over background noise that gets progressively louder and more distracting.